 Treatment by a Medical Practitioner is medical or related treatment covered under the Workers Compensation Act 1987.

-Workers are not liable for the cost of any medical or related treatment.
-Employers are liable for the cost of treatment.
-This Order sets the maximum fees for which an employer is liable under the Act for treatment by a Medical Practitioner of a worker's work-related injury.
-The effect of this Order is to prevent a Medical Practitioner from recovering from the injured worker or employer any extra charge for treatments covered by the Order.
+This Order sets the maximum fees for which an employer is liable under the Act for any medical or related treatment provided to a NSW worker.
+It must not exceed the maximum fee for the treatment or service as specified in this Order.
+Workers are not liable for the cost of any medical or related treatment covered by this Order.
+The effect of this Order is to prevent a Medical Practitioner from recovering from the worker or employer any extra charge for treatments covered by the Order.

-Under section 60(2A)(a) of the Workers Compensation Act 1987, medical or related treatment requires prior insurer approval unless exempt from pre-approval under the Workers Compensation Act 1987 or the State Insurance Regulatory Authority's Guidelines for Claiming Workers Compensation in effect at the time.
+Under section 60(2A)(a) of the Workers Compensation Act 1987, medical or related treatment requires prior insurer approval unless treatment is provided within 48 hours of the injury happening or treatment is exempt from pre-approval under the Workers Compensation Act 1987 or the State Insurance Regulatory Authority's Workers Compensation Guidelines in effect at the time.